 Anthony Kidd currently serves as the preaching pastor at Community of Faith Bible Church in South Gate, California.
 He has also served for 18 years as a professor at the Los Angeles Bible Training School in Watts, California.
 He received his undergraduate degree at Washington State University and his graduate degree at The Master’s Seminary.
 Anthony and his wife, Sherry, have five children.

 Harold Kim is the founding pastor of Christ Central of Southern California (CCSC), located at Hope International University in Fullerton and in Artesia, California.
 He serves on the board for Christ Central Network (CCN) and as president for SOLA.
 He received his MDiv from Gordon-Conwell Theological Seminary and ThM from Princeton Theological Seminary.
 Harold is married to Sun Hi and father of two teenage daughters, Taylor and Elizabeth.
-His great passion is to see lives changed, as Jesus Christ becomes centra, to everything.
+His great passion is to see lives changed, as Jesus Christ becomes central, to everything.

 Julius J. Kim